Sport Coaches’ Handbook

-  Mallett is an Olympic-medal- and world-championship-winning coach.
-He is internationally recognized as a leading researcher in sport psychology and coaching as well as a coach developer.
-His research interests are varied but emphasize motivation, mental toughness, and leadership as it pertains to coaching high-performance sport.
+Mallett is an Olympic and World Championship medal winning coach.
+He is internationally recognized as a leading researcher in sport psychology, coaching, and coach development.
+His research interests are varied but focus on motivation, mental toughness, and leadership as it pertains to coaching in high-performance sport.

 Mallett has been cochair and chair of the research committee for the International Council for Coaching Excellence (2009-2019).
 He served as associate editor for the International Sport Coaching Journal for several years.